tjengbudi/proxmox-debian13/README.md

 [![Language](https://img.shields.io/badge/🌎-English:-blue)](#)

-# Proxmox VE Installer on Debian 12 Bookworm
+# Proxmox VE Installer on Debian 13 Trixie

-This setup/script automates the installation of Proxmox on Debian 12 and the creation of a bridge to facilitate network configuration.
+This setup/script automates the installation of Proxmox 9 on Debian 13 and the creation of a bridge to facilitate network configuration.

-**Note: This script is designed to run on a Debian 12 system.
+**Note: This script is designed to run on a Debian 13 system.
 Make sure to have superuser permissions before executing the script.**

 ## Requirements

-- Installed Debian 12 Bookworm
+- Installed Debian 13 Trixie
 - Superuser permissions
   ```bash
   su root